Machine Semiotics: Results

 The next Table \ref{tab:sc2b} presents the continuation of the three-state Machine Semiotics in case of confounding information from a somewhat bewildered user.

 Although the user wants to visit her grandmother, she utters \TT{heat!} which would have been correctly learned as switching into (semi-)heating mode from non-heating under normal circumstances.
-However, as heating power is unwanted in the present context, she says \TT{I go to grandma now} in step 11 again.
-This triggers another revision in step 12 where the previously associated consequent $S$ is replaced by the current $H$ in the meaning of \TT{heat!}.
+However, as heating power is unwanted in the present context, she says \TT{I am going to grandma} at iteration 8 again.
+This triggers another revision where the previously associated consequent $S$ is replaced by the current $H$ in the meaning of \TT{heat!}.
 Thereby, the machine even further increases its heating power, instead of shutting down.
-Hence the user repeats the correctly learned \TT{I go to grandma now} in step 13.
+Hence the user repeats the correctly learned \TT{I am going to grandma} at iteration 9.

 Now the system has again accumulated abiding misunderstanding that must be corrected at once.
-To this end, the most recently accepted state $\mras(h, 13) = 9$ is rendered from the history $h$ which is scanned for time indices $t = 10, \dots, 13$ for the last updates afterwards.
-As a consequence, the meanings of \TT{I go to grandma now} and \TT{heat!} are revised according to the rule \ref{it:r3} of algorithm \ref{alg:reinf}.
+To this end, the current local history $h$ is scanned for the last updates.
+As a consequence, the meanings of \TT{I am going to grandma} and \TT{heat!} are revised according to the rule \ref{it:r3} of algorithm \ref{alg:reinf}.

 The mental lexicon acquired sofar is then